OpenOOD v1.5: Enhanced Benchmark for Out-of-Distribution Detection: Supported Benchmarks and Methods

-\textbf{Supported methods.} By including more recent works, OpenOOD v1.5 now implements in total 40 advanced OOD detection methods within our framework.
-They are categorized into four groups. \textbf{Post-hoc inference methods} designs post-processors that are applied to the base classifier to generate the ``OOD score'' (which is then thresholded to produce the binary ID/OOD prediction).
+\textbf{Supported methods.} Like in v1 we prioritize methods that were published in top-tier machine learning conferences or journals (\eg, ICML, NeurIPS, ICLR, TPAMI, etc.) and have public implementations, which can be more easily and reliably adapted into our framework.
+They are categorized into four groups. \textbf{Post-hoc inference methods} design post-processors, \ie, the scoring function in \Cref{eq:threshold}, that are applied to the base classifier to generate the ``OOD score''.
 They only take effect at inference phase and by default assume that the classifier is trained with the standard cross-entropy loss.
 In contrast, \textbf{training methods} involve training-time regularization.
-Most of them assume no access to the auxiliary OOD training data (\textbf{w/o outlier data}), while some methods do (\textbf{w/ outlier data}).
+Most of them assume no access to auxiliary OOD training data (\textbf{w/o outlier data}), while some methods do (\textbf{w/ outlier data}).
 We also consider several \textbf{data augmentation} methods.
+An overview of each method is provided in \Cref{sec:supported_methods}.
+Compared with v1, OpenOOD v1.5 further includes 5 more post-hoc methods, 4 more training methods, and 5 more data augmentations.
+Currently, OpenOOD supports \textbf{40} advanced methodologies in total for OOD detection.